meekostuff/HyperFrameset/README.md

 and layout engine which runs in the browser.
 Whilst the implementation relies on AJAX and `history.pushState`, conceptually the design is an evolution of HTMLFramesets.
+The primary advance is that the landing page initiates loading of the frameset document, not the other way round.

 **WARNING:** THIS PROJECT IS ALPHA SOFTWARE.
 ONLY USE IT FOR EXPERIMENTATION.